 Management believes that PPL is well positioned to continue building its presence in the Canadian pizza QSR segment with the Pizza Pizza and Pizza 73 brands.
-Consistent with its experience over the past decade, PPL's future growth is expected to come from a combination of same store sales growth and new restaurant growth.
-In 2014, thirteen traditional and ten non-traditional Pizza Pizza locations were opened.
+Consistent with its experience over the past decade,

+PPL's future growth is expected to come from a combination of SSSG and new restaurant growth.
+In 2016, 12 traditional and 11 non-traditional Pizza Pizza locations were opened.